Lower back sublaxation and denervation:

 By Jose Fuentes/Kinesiologist/Researcher/LBDCS

-Lower back denervation and sublaxation is a common symptom on some of my patients
+Lower back denervation and sublaxation is a common symptom on some of my patients who suffer

-through many of my researches and case studies that: CLINICIANS ADDRESSING CHRONIC
+again through many of my researches and case studies that: CLINICIANS ADDRESSING CHRONIC

 PATHOLOGY (MUSCULAR PAIN AND IMPAIRMENTS IN THE BODY) SHOULD REMEMBER TO